psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 For now, we have manually downloaded the file and saved it to the dataset.
 However, saving a file from a URL is a common scenario, whether we are using a public repository or a local network storage.
-For that, datalad has a `datalad download-url` method.
+For that, DataLad has a `datalad download-url` method.
 Let's use it to download another file (making sure that there is a trailing slash after the `--path` argument):